Find user research participants

 - work with a professional body, specialist charity or community group

-- work with specialist sections of other agencies (for example, Multicultural Services in the Department of Human Services)
+- work with specialist sections of other agencies (for example, Multicultural Services in Services Australia)

 - create a panel of potential participants (for regular research with a specific group of people)